JesonShawn/jesonshawn.github.io/README.md

 ---

 ### INTERESTS
-Apart from being a Softare Engineer, I like to develop value based compact solutions so as to eliminate repetitive tasks.
+Apart from being a Softare Engineer, I like to develop value based compact solutions to eliminate time consuming tasks.
+I like present my ideas, why and how the solution would benefit teams.

 I enjoy being outdoors and love to play football.
 I love exploring new things and cultures.
 When I am inside, I sing in my free time.